EngsamN/EngsamN/README.md

 - 👀 I’m interested in writing and Al searching.
 - 🌱 I’m currently learning ERP with python.
 - 📫 you can  reach me just by my email
--Android java devloper
+-  Android java devloper
-- i was working on devlopment windows system use C#
+- I was working on devlopment windows system use C#